 We discovered that most of these laws are drafted in such a narrow way that they prevent educational activities that take place everyday in schools all over Europe.

-To understand whether this is truly the case, we have analysed 15 educational scenarios, such as showing a poem in class, under the copyright laws of 15 European countries.
+To understand how narrow copyright laws impact the daily lives of teachers and learners across Europe, we analysed 15 educational scenarios, such as showing a Youtube video in class, in 15 European countries.

 Here are some unfair limitations due to outdated copyright laws: